Loading...

 Common questions about solar policies, subsidies, and regulations in Uttar Pradesh

-The typical timeline is: Application submission (1 day) → DISCOM feasibility approval (5-15 days) → Vendor selection and installation (7-15 days) → Net meter installation (7-15 days) → UPNEDA inspection (7-15 days) → Subsidy credited to bank (15-30 days).
-Total: approximately 6-12 weeks from application to subsidy receipt.
+Typical timeline: Apply (1 day) → DISCOM approval (5–15 days) → Installation (7–15 days) → Net meter (7–15 days) → UPNEDA inspection (7–15 days) → Subsidy in bank (15–30 days).
+Total: about 6–12 weeks.

 Our solar experts are here to help you make an informed decision